 the number of NOPs; the NOP instruction used corresponds to the instruction

-emitted by the internal GCC back-end interface gen_nop
+emitted by the internal GCC back-end interface gen_nop.
+This behavior

 is target-specific and may also depend on the architecture variant and/or